NatronGitHub/Natron/Documentation/source/_prefs.rst

 **OpenFX plug-ins search path**

 Extra search paths where Natron should scan for OpenFX plug-ins.
-Extra plug-ins search paths can also be specified using the OFX\_PLUGIN\_PATH environment variable.
+Extra plug-ins search paths can also be specified using the OFX_PLUGIN_PATH environment variable.

 The priority order for system-wide plug-ins, from high to low, is:

-- plugins bundled with the binary distribution of Natron (if "Prefer bundled plug-ins over system-wide plug-ins" is checked)
+- plugins bundled with the binary distribution of Natron (if “Prefer bundled plug-ins over system-wide plug-ins” is checked)

-- plug-ins found in OFX\_PLUGIN\_PATH
+- plug-ins found in OFX_PLUGIN_PATH

-- plug-ins found in /Library/OFX/Plugins (if "Enable default OpenFX plug-ins location" is checked)
+- plug-ins found in /Library/OFX/Plugins (if “Enable default OpenFX plug-ins location” is checked)

-- plugins bundled with the binary distribution of Natron (if "Prefer bundled plug-ins over system-wide plug-ins" is not checked)
+- plugins bundled with the binary distribution of Natron (if “Prefer bundled plug-ins over system-wide plug-ins” is not checked)

 Any change will take effect on the next launch of Natron.

 **PyPlugs search path**

 Search path where Natron should scan for Python group scripts (PyPlugs).
-The search paths for groups can also be specified using the NATRON\_PLUGIN\_PATH environment variable.
+The search paths for groups can also be specified using the NATRON_PLUGIN_PATH environment variable.

 Python
 ------

 **After project created**

-Callback called once a new project is created (this is never called when "After project loaded" is called.)
+Callback called once a new project is created (this is never called when “After project loaded” is called.)

 The signature of the callback is : callback(app) where: